-In a time of expanding global trade, NAMM monitors and advocates for trade policies and regulations that affect NAMM members who import and export musical products, including CITES restrictions and procedures, Lacey Act requirements or ivory content regulations.
-NAMM Members are encouraged to follow and stay informed on the following issues.
+In a time of expanding global trade, NAMM monitors and advocates for trade policies and regulations that affect NAMM members who import and export musical products, including CITES restrictions and procedures.

 - New Trade Agreement Reached with Pacific Rim Nations

 The United States Trade Representative’s office announced that it successfully concluded the Trans-Pacific Partnership (TPP) negotiations, signaling it had reached a trade agreement between Australia, Canada, Japan, Malaysia, Mexico, Peru, Vietnam, Chile, Brunei, Singapore, and New Zealand.
 According to the U.S. Trade Representative’s office, the TPP agreement aims to “promote economic growth; support the creation and retention of jobs; enhance innovation, productivity and competitiveness; raise living standards reduce poverty in our countries; and promote transparency, good governance, and enhanced labor and environmental protections.”
 Among the many provisions, the TPP parties agree to:

 - Eliminate and reduce tariffs and non-tariff barriers on industrial and agriculture goods

 - Make tariffs and information related to goods trade more accessible to small and medium size businesses